-These changes “wouldn't happen immediately, as the insurers need time to do the proper research and analysis to verify necessary rate changes,” Fitzgerald says.
-“As of now, we have not seen any impact on [existing] long-term care policies because of coronavirus."
+Any changes arising from the outbreak “wouldn’t happen immediately, as the insurers need time to do the proper research and analysis to verify necessary rate changes,” Policygenius CEO Jennifer Fitzgerald says.
+“As of now, we have not seen any impact on [existing] long-term care policies because of coronavirus.”

 Are auto and home insurers offering policyholders any financial relief?

-My small business was shut down by the pandemic.
+My business was temporarily shut down by the pandemic.
 Will insurance cover my losses?

 It depends on the terms of your policy.
 Talk to your insurance company or broker, but be prepared for bad news: Even if your insurance includes “business interruption” coverage, it might not cover losses from the outbreak.

 Business interruption coverage is typically tied to physical damage from a cause you are insured for, such as a fire or hurricane.
-Absent such damage, it can be difficult to press a claim, says Shannon O'Malley, a partner in the Dallas office of the national law firm Zelle LLP, who has written an in-depth analysis of the coronavirus and property insurance.
+Absent such damage, it can be difficult to press a claim, says Shannon O’Malley, a partner in the Dallas office of the national law firm Zelle LLP, who wrote in-depth analysis of the issue early in the pandemic.

 In addition, many business policies explicitly exclude claims arising from a virus or communicable disease, or don’t address those causes, which can effectively mean the same thing.